mataruzz/ROS2_servo_motion/README.md

 ros2 topic pub /forward_position_controller/commands std_msgs/msg/Float64MultiArray "data:
 - 3.14"
 ```
-The above example script nothing do more than sending to the controller the desired position every second.
+The above example script nothing does more than sending to the controller the desired position every second.

 ***On your PC:***
 * Open Rviz: